-- (a) "commodity" means, whether in the original or a processed state, any agricultural or forest product, mineral, metal, hydrocarbon fuel, currency or other article of trade; - (b) "futures contract" means a futures contract as defined in the Securities Act, and includes a contract to make or take delivery of a specified quantity, quality, grade or size of a commodity. - (2) A Minister or the Leader breaches this Act if the Minister or the Leader, after the expiration of the relevant period referred to in section 21, holds or trades in publicly-traded securities,
+- (a) "commodity" means, whether in the original or a processed state, any agricultural or forest product, mineral, metal, hydrocarbon fuel, currency or other article of trade; - (b) "futures contract" means a futures contract as defined in the Securities Act, and includes a contract to make or take delivery of a specified quantity, quality, grade or size of a commodity. - (2) A Minister or the Leader breaches this Act if the Minister or the Leader, after the expiration of the relevant period referred to in section 21, holds or trades in publicly-traded securities, futures contracts or commodities. - (3) Subsection (2) does not apply to publicly-traded securities, futures contracts or commodities held or traded by a Minister or the Leader, as the case may be, in a blind trust in accordance with this Act.

-- 12 Section 16(4) presently reads in part: - (4) A report prepared under subsection (1) shall not include - (a) payments made to or on behalf of the Member pursuant to Part 3 or 4 of the Legislative Assembly Act,
+(a) payments made to or on behalf of the Member pursuant to Part 3 or 4 of the Legislative Assembly Act,